wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365-developer/identity-users-groups-approles/includes/5-exercise-authorize-security-groups.md

 > [!NOTE]
 > You must login after adding users as members of the security group.
 Any logins that occurred before the users were added will result in tokens that does not reflect the membership.
 Close the browser or select **Sign out** to sign out of the session.

-On the home page, the assigned groups are included in the list of claims.
+On the home page, the assigned groups are included in the list of claims as roles.
 If the user is a member of the correct group, the navigation will include a link to the Products controller.

 ![Screenshot of the application home page, highlighting the navigation and group claims.](../media/05-home-page-with-groups.png)